IntersectMBO/governance-actions/mainnet/2026-06-12-hf-van-rossem/metadata-raw-export.md

 #### Security

-Security audits have been undertaken for Plutus primitives as well as their execution costs.
+Security audits have been undertaken for Plutus BLS primitives and on execution costs for all Plutus primitives.

 #### Performance